 We have also developed a number of interactive products including on-site studios, particularly for awards presentations, corporate parties and celebrity meet n greet.
 Sometimes these are a straight studio setup with backdrop or media wall and at other times we have provided a themed studio with props and costumes.

-Over the past couple of years we have developed a green screen studio where we have put guests into various locations; including holding the Beijing Olympic Torch in exotic locales (the challenge with that one was adding the flame).
-Other green screen projects have included creating footy cards for kids at Richmond home games and numerous magazine covers.
+We also developed a green screen studio where we have put guests into various locations; including holding the Beijing Olympic Torch in exotic locales (the challenge with that one was adding the flame).
+Other green screen projects have included creating footy cards for kids at Richmond home games and numerous magazine and CD covers.